CartoDB/documentation/app/content/spatial-extension-bq/sql-reference/data.md

 **Description**

-When calling this procedure, the result shows a list of the DO subscriptions available
+When calling this procedure, the result shows a list of the DO subscriptions available.

 * `source`: `STRING` name of the location where the Data Observatory subscriptions of the user are stored, in `project_id.dataset_id` format.
 If only the `dataset_id` is included, it uses the project `carto-customers` by default.
 * `filters`: `STRING` SQL expression to filter the results, e.g. `'category="Housing"'`.